Carrefour MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple read-only tool with one optional parameter and no output schema, the description covers input behavior and output shape sufficiently.
-No missing information.
+For a tool with one optional parameter and no output schema, the description covers all necessary information: what it returns, how to use both modes, and the structure of the response for the multi-bank case.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.